bryanleemoore/alexa-gpt/README.md

 # alexa-gpt
-An Alexa Skill that uses Chat GPT to answer your questions
+An Alexa Skill that uses Chat GPT to answer your questions.